 MATERIAL AND METHOD

 Experimental design Two greenhouse experiments were set up in large trays (60x30x18 cm LxWxH) using two crops: tomato Solanum lycopersicum L. and pepper Capsicum annuum L. Tomato cultivar Totem Hybrid#A371 was planted in November 16th 2015 while Pepper cultivar Ace Hybrid#318 was planted in December 9th 2015.
 Tomato and pepper seeds were purchased from William Dam Seeds Ltd, ON.
 These cultivars were selected for greenhouse production.
-Soil was collected from an agricultural field (45°32'59.6"N 73°21'08.0"W) under organic regime at the IRDA research station in St-Bruno (Qc, Canada) on October 7th 2015.
+Soil was collected WHEN? from an agricultural field (45°32'59.6"N 73°21'08.0"W) under organic regime at the IRDA research station in St-Bruno (Qc, Canada) on October 7th 2015.
 The soil was a loamy sand and was collected from 15 cm top layer.
-Soil was mixed and put into trays that were filled to 15 cm in height.
+Natural Soil was mixed and put into trays that were filled to 15 cm in height.
 Soil analysis was done using a commercial service provided by AgriDirect (Longueuil, QC) and soil characteristics are shown in Table 1.
 Eight seeds per tray were planted and after germination, only four seedlings were kept per tray.
 For each crop species, a randomized split block design (Table S1) was used with four trays set up per block and eight blocks for each experiment.
 Half of the trays were fertilized (fertilization treatment), as described below.
 Half of the trays were also planted (fertilization treatment) with four plants for each tray, while the other trays were not planted.
-This allowed a direct comparison of the fungal and bacteria soil communities with respect to the fertilization and planting treatments.
+This allowed a direct comparison of fungal and bacteria soil communities with respect to fertilization and planting treatments.

-Two different fertilization regimes were used.
-The first regime was applied for tomato plants which were fertilized using multipurpose organic fertilizer (pure hen manure, 18 g per tray repeated every 4 weeks, 5-3-2) from Acti-sol (Notre-Dame-du-Bon-Conseil, QC) in addition to Stella Maris® Acadian Plant Health, NS (3.5 ml per 1L, each tray received 250 ml, repeated every 2 weeks) for the duration of the experiment.
-The other half were unfertilized.
-Stella Maris® is an extract of Ascophyllum nodosum (L.) Le Jol., seaweed and its physical and chemical analyses are shown in Tables S2.
+Two different fertilization regimes were used according the plant specie.
+For the tomato, plants were fertilized using multipurpose organic fertilizer (pure hen manure, 18 g per tray repeated every 4 weeks, 5-3-2) from Acti-sol (Notre-Dame-du-Bon-Conseil, QC) in addition to Stella Maris® Acadian Plant Health, NS (3.5 ml per 1L, each tray received 250 ml, repeated every 2 weeks) for the duration of the experiment.
+The other half were left unfertilized.
+Stella Maris® is a commercial Ascophyllum nodosum based product (L.) Le Jol., seaweed and its physical and chemical analyses are shown in Table S2.

-For pepper experiment, the fertilization regime consisted solely Stella Maris (3.5 ml per 1L, each tray received 250 ml, repeated every 2 weeks) for the duration of the experiment.
+For the pepper experiment, the fertilization regime consisted solely of Stella Maris (3.5 ml per 1L, each tray received 250 ml, repeated every 2 weeks) for the duration of the experiment.
 The other half were not fertilized.
 Both experiments were managed under organic farming practices.
 Thrips were controlled using Neoseiulus cucumeris (syn.
-Amblyseius cucumeris) (1 bag per plant), Fungus gnat was also controlled using predatory mite Gaeolaelaps gillespiei (1L) Natural Insect Control, ON.
+Amblyseius cucumeris) (1 bag per plant), Fungus gnats were also controlled using predatory mite Gaeolaelaps gillespiei (1L; Natural Insect Control, ON).
 Plants were treated once a week with Milstop, a Potassium Bicarbonate-based foliar fungicide to control the powdery mildew on both crops.